karim-mttk/Web-Development-and-Networking-Basics/README.md

-# client-server-networking
+# Web_Development_and_Networking_Basics
-This GitHub repository showcases the projects and labs completed for a university course on networking and communications.
-The materials cover topics such as HTTP, DNS, DHCP, TCP protocols, and socket programming using Java language.
+This GitHub repository features a collection of projects and laboratory work undertaken for a course on networking and communications, coupled with elements of basic web development.
+The covered topics include HTML5, CSS3, JavaScript, HTTP, DNS, DHCP, TCP protocols, and socket programming implemented using Java.
+The foundational knowledge from J.F.
-The works of J.F.
 Kurose & K.W.
-Ross, as featured in the book "Computer Networking: A Top-Down Approach, Global Edition," were used as references and inspiration for this collection.
+Ross's seminal book, "Computer Networking: A Top-Down Approach, Global Edition," has served as both a reference point and a source of inspiration for these projects.